marko-js/marko-migrate/README.md

 # Usage

-:warning: :warning: This tool modifies a project in place!
+:warning: :warning: ___WARNING:___ This tool modifies a project in place!
 Make sure you are using source control or have your code backed up!
 If you are using source control then make sure everything has been committed first! :warning: :warning:

+___IMPORTANT:___ Make sure you run an `npm install` for your current project _before_ running the migration script!

 ## Migrate a project and use the HTML syntax